coreruleset/documentation/content/development/contribution_guidelines.md

 CRS uses `\x5c` to represent the backslash `\` character in regular expressions.
 Some of the reasons for this are:

-* It's portable across web servers and WAF engines: it works with Apache, NGiNX, and Coraza.
+* It's portable across web servers and WAF engines: it works with Apache, Nginx, and Coraza.
 * It works with the `regexp-assemble.py` script for building optimized regular expressions.

 The older style of representing a backslash using the character class `[\\\\]` must _not_ be used.
-This was previously used in CRS to get consistent results between Apache and NGiNX, owing to a quirk with how Apache would "double un-escape" character escapes.
+This was previously used in CRS to get consistent results between Apache and Nginx, owing to a quirk with how Apache would "double un-escape" character escapes.
 For future reference, the decision was made to stop using this older method because:

 * It can be confusing and difficult to understand how it works.
 * It doesn't work with the `regexp-assemble.py` script.